-Close Contact Notification - Unvaccinated or Not Fully Vaccinated/Boosted Individual
+Close Contact Notification - Unvaccinated Individual

-Close contacts who are not fully vaccinated/boosted will be required to follow quarantine protocols.
-Individuals will be allowed to return to campus based on the CDC/local Health Department guidelines when to start and end quarantine.
-Students and employees possibly exposed to the individual will be notified by a member of the Northwood Tech Safety Team and offered free on-campus or at home testing.
+Close contacts who are not fully vaccinated will be required to follow quarantine protocols.
+They will be allowed to return to campus based on the CDC/local Health Department guidelines when to start and end quarantine.
+Students and employees possibly exposed to the individual will be notified by a member of the Northwood Tech Safety Team and offered free on campus or at home testing.
 HIPAA and FERPA guidelines will be considered in managing communications regarding COVID-19 cases and information.

-Close Contact Notification - Fully Vaccinated/Boosted Individual
+Close Contact Notification - Vaccinated Individual

-Fully vaccinated/boosted students and employees with no symptoms may continue to access campus but are required to wear a mask while on campus and should maintain a six (6) feet physical distance at all times.
-The individual should continue the daily self-screening process for 14 daysfollowing the exposure.
+Fully vaccinated students and employees with no symptoms may continue to access campus but are required to wear a mask while on campus and should maintain a six (6) feet physical distance at all times.
+The individual should continue the daily self-screening process for 14 days following the exposure.
 The CDC recommends being tested between days 3 and 5 following close contact of an infected person.